RX-0-95/239As_reinforcement_project/readme.md

-## Run tensorboradX the get plot use command
+## Run tensorboradX to get plot use command

             tensorboard --logdir=runs